EliLauwers/assignment1/assignment1_report.md

 ## 3.4 Add a row

-Is it possible to add the row {employeenumber: 1, period\_begin:
-12/01/2021, period\_end: 31/01/2021, enterprisenumber: 103} to the
+**Question**: Is it possible to add the row {employeenumber: 1, period\_begin: 12/01/2021, period\_end: 31/01/2021, enterprisenumber:
-contract table given in the appendix of this document, considering the relational schema of the rollsrobin database and the example data?
+103} to the contract table given in the appendix of this document, considering the relational schema of the rollsrobin database and the example data?
 Why (not)?

-Yes, this is possible.
+**Reasoning**: Yes, this is possible.
 For the `contracts`-table, the primary key is a combined key for the `contract.employeenumber`, `contract_begin` and `contract.period_end`, which means that the combination of those elements must be unique.
 There is a row where the employeenumber and begin date are equal to this row of interest, but the period ends differ.

 Next, there is a constraint on the `contract`-table that a new row must always have a begin date that is prior to the end date.
 That condition